All-Ireland Senior Camogie Championship

 The All-Ireland Senior Camogie Championship is a competition for inter-county teams in the women's field sport of game of camogie played in Ireland.
 The series of games are organised by the Camogie Association and are played during the summer months with the All-Ireland Camogie Final being played in Croke Park, Dublin.
 The prize for the winning team is the O'Duffy Cup.

+Cork have been the most successful team (especially in the 21st century), having won 31 championships (and been runners-up 23 times) as at 2026.

 The men's equivalent tournament is the All-Ireland Senior Hurling Championship.

 History

 Highlights and incidents

 Highlights and incidents through the history of the championship include: